 David and Grace serve globally as missiological consultants.
 They focus specifically on enabling a ministry of peacemaking and encouragement for churches, especially in areas where the church is under pressure, and working at Muslim-Christian peacemaking.
 They are members of EMM's Christian-Muslim Relations Team.

 Ted and Julie, with their six children, serve alongside the K'ekchi' Mennonite Church in Guatemala.
 Ted assists in developing sustainable coffee farming and agriculture to help K'ekchi' farmers increase sales and achieve fairer prices.
 He also facilitates small business trainings.
 Together, the Smoker family builds relationships and hosts visitors to the region.

 Marty and Glenna are associated workers, primarily with Wycliffe Bible Translators at the International Linguistics Center in Dallas, Texas.
 Marty works in information technology, including computer repair.
 Glenna is a library cataloger at the Dallas International University (formerly Graduate Institute of Applied Linguistics).
 She is also involved in ethnomusicology and world arts.

 Alan and Carol have lived in Wales since 1999 with their children.
 They have been involved in church development, teaching English, discipleship training, and more.
-They recently joined a missional community in Cardiff with several other believers.
-The Werts strive to model a biblical lifestyle in a post-Christian culture.
+They are a part of a missional community in Cardiff, where they strive to model a biblical lifestyle in a post-Christian culture.